Information for Ukraine Nationals Coming to Canada

 Mental Health

-Coming to a new county and adjusting can be challenging enough.
-When you are fleeing your country because of armed conflict you may need extra mental health support; like crisis counselling.
+Coming to a new country and adjusting can be challenging enough.
+When you are fleeing your country because of armed conflict, you may need extra mental health support, like crisis counselling.
 The most important thing to remember when you are working to improve your mental health is that you aren’t doing it alone.

 Housing